Table Of Contents:

 The Mars Volta remakes their 2022 self-titled album with acoustic instrumentation.

 If you didn’t like The Mars Volta’s 2022 eponymous, pop-leaning reinvention, then you probably won’t like this album, as it’s the exact same, but with acoustic instrumentation.
-It’s a bit less grating than what was found on that album, but is still very much just Latin pop and won’t bring to mind memories of De-Loused In The Comatorium or Frances The Mute.
+It’s a bit more palatable than what was found on that album, but is still very much just prog-less Latin pop and won’t bring to mind memories of De-Loused In The Comatorium or Frances The Mute.
 It’s not bad, but it just kind of exists.

 Metallica – 72 Seasons

-7 years after Hardwired… To Self Destruct, which was a refinement of the modern thrash formula with much better production than what was found on 2008’s Death Magnetic, Metallica are back with 72 Seasons (a.k.a.
+Seven years after Hardwired… To Self Destruct, which was a refinement of the modern thrash formula with much better production than what was found on 2008’s solidly-written, but poorly-produced Death Magnetic, Metallica are back with 72 Seasons (a.k.a.
 18 years).
-The album is very much like its predecessor and while it doesn’t do anything offensive, it also doesn’t do anything bold or exciting.
-The production is fine and the performances are good enough, but it’s just boring.
-At least St. Anger and Lulu were different.
-This is just inferior thrash metal to what they did in the 1980s.
-And that artwork is just awful.
+The album is very much like its predecessor and while it doesn’t do anything wrong, it also doesn’t do anything too bold or exciting either.
+However, it still houses some good songs, like the singles Lux Æterna, If Darkness Had A Son, Screaming Suicide and the title track, as well as the 11 minute-long Inamorata.
+The production is solid and the performances are good and I suppose it’s about as much as you can ask from a modern Metallica record.
+That artwork is pretty bad though…

 PJ Harvey – I Inside The Old Year Dying